Monotone comparative statics for submodular functions, with an application to aggregated deferred acceptance

 Numerically, the proposal and disposal phases require optimizing convex functions, which in itself is not costly \cite{GalichonSalanie2015}, but we do not provide here a convergence rate for the numerical scheme.
 However algorithm~\ref{algo:lda} defines a constructive method to show the existence of a generalized equilibrium matching.
 Indeed, under modest assumptions on $G$ and $H$, the algorithm converges toward a generalized equilibrium matching.

-When $G,H$ are submodular welfare functions, our algorithm involves finding the maximizers of submodular functions.
+Since $G$ and $H$ are submodular welfare functions, our algorithm involves finding the maximizers of submodular functions.
 In the work of \citeasnoun{Chade2006}, a similar kind of greedy algorithm is presented in the case of set submodular functions.

 To prove the convergence of the algorithm, we shall use some particular Lagrange multipliers associated with the availability constraints.
 We define them by